Frederick Luis Aldama: Early life and education

 Aldama was born in Mexico City to a Guatemalan- and Irish-American mother from Los Angeles and a Mexican father from Mexico City.
 When he was a child, his mother moved the family to California.
-He received his undergraduate degree summa cum laude in English from the University of California, Berkeley in 1992 and obtained his PhD from Stanford University in 1999.
+He received his undergraduate degree summa cum laude in English from the University of California, Berkeley in 1992 and obtained his PhD in English from Stanford University in 1999.
+In Urjay Upadhyaya's feature for the Cal Alumni Magazine reveals just how formative UC Berkeley was for Aldama—and how professors like the late Barbara Christian and Alfred Arteaga helped launch his career as a celebrated scholar, professor, mentor, and author.
+In an interview with OSU's Reem Kadimi-Skalli regarding his endowing of a undergraduate Leadership Scholarship Fund, Aldama talks about the importance of creating interventions in the infrastructure of recognition for those who faced similar struggles to his own.

 Career

-Aldama is an author of over 50 books.
+Aldama is an author of over 60 books.
 This includes scholarly books as well as children's literature, YA and adult fiction, as well as comics and graphic novels.
 In 2017, Aldama published his first book of fiction, Long Stories Cut Short: Fictions from the Borderlands.
 His flash fiction style depicts marginalized Latino lives on both sides of the US/Mexico border.
 He is the author of the children's books, Con Papá / With Papá and The Adventures of Charlie the Chupacabra (English 2020; Spanish 221).
 He wrote and produced the animation film Carlitos Chupacabra as well as produced the first documentary film on the history of Latino superheroes in mainstream comics.

 In his scholarly work Aldama uses insights from narrative theory, cognitive science, and critical cultural and media theory to enrich understanding of the creation, distribution, and consumption of fiction, poetry, comics, and media, especially focused on Latino pop cultural phenomena.
 See books and awards below.

-He is series editor and co-editor of over 10 book series, including the Latinx and Latin American Profiles (with University of Pittsburgh Press) that publishes scholarship on innovative Latino cultural figures, such as Reading Junot Diaz and Poets, Philosophers, Lovers: On the Writings of Giannina Braschi.
+He is series editor and co-editor of over 10-book series, including the Latinx and Latin American Profiles (with University of Pittsburgh Press) that publishes scholarship on innovative Latino cultural figures, such as Reading Junot Diaz and Poets, Philosophers, Lovers: On the Writings of Giannina Braschi.
 He edits the Global Media & Race and Critical Graphics series (with Rutgers University Press).
 He edits the Biographix series (University Press of Mississippi) that provides critical insight to key figures in comics.
 He co-edits the Global Latin/o Americas series (the Ohio State University Press), Latinx Pop Culture(University of Arizona Press) as well as the World Comics and Graphic Nonfiction series (for the University of Texas Press).
 Aldama edits two graphic narrative series: Brown Ink and Latinographix, a comic books series that showcases graphic novels, memoir, and nonfiction by Latino writers and artists, including From Cocinas to Lucha Libre Ringsides, Tales from la Vida: A Latinx Comics Anthology and United States of Banana: A Graphic Novel by Giannina Braschi (illustrated by Joakim Lindengren).